brainandforce/Electrum.jl/CONTRIBUTING.md

 Stick to PascalCase for the names of types and modules, and snake_case for the names of variables and functions.

+Functions for reading VASP inputs and outputs are usually given names like `readWAVECAR()`, `writePOSCAR4()`,etc. with no spaces, and a version number afterwards for function writing.
+For files which have the same format but a different name, for instance, `CONTCAR` files, you are encouraged to add corresponding methods that contain the name of that particular file (for instance, `readCONTCAR()`).

 ### Comments and documentation